garnaat/kappa/docs/config_file_example.rst

 5              The profile name associated with this environment.
 This
                refers to a profile in your AWS credential file.
 6              The AWS region associated with this environment.
+7              The environment_variables namespace is optional, but required
+               if you wish to specify any environment variable.
+               You may use any arbitrary value for the key or value as long as both Python keyword argument syntax and the AWS environment variable API restrictions are respected.
-7              This section defines the elements of the IAM policy that will
+10             This section defines the elements of the IAM policy that will
                be created for this function in this environment.
-9              Each resource your function needs access to needs to be
+12             Each resource your function needs access to needs to be
                listed here.
 Provide the ARN of the resource as well as a list of actions.
 This could be wildcarded to allow all actions but preferably should list the specific actions you want to allow.
-15             If your Lambda function has any event sources, this would be
+18             If your Lambda function has any event sources, this would be
                where you list them.
 Here, the example shows a Kinesis stream but this could also be a DynamoDB stream, an SNS topic, or an S3 bucket.
-18             For Kinesis streams and DynamoDB streams, you can specify
+21             For Kinesis streams and DynamoDB streams, you can specify
                the starting position (one of LATEST or TRIM_HORIZON) and the batch size.
-35             This section contains settings specify to your Lambda
+38             This section contains settings specify to your Lambda
                function.
 See the Lambda docs for details on these.
 ===========    =============================================================